-Unfortunately, finding room in the budget to hire a full-time or even half-time in-house CFO is not feasible for many businesses, even when the business owner would benefit greatly from CFO activities.
+Unfortunately, finding room in the budget to hire a full-time or even half-time in-house controller is not feasible for many businesses, even when the business owner would benefit greatly from controller activities.

 That’s where firms like Strata Cloud Accountants provide an excellent option.
-Strata Cloud packages the most valuable CFO services, namely forecasting, budgeting, and cash flow planning, into one-time, quarterly, and yearly offerings.
+Strata Cloud packages the most valuable controller services, namely forecasting, budgeting, and cash flow planning, into one-time, quarterly, and yearly offerings.

 A KPI is something that must be 1) measurable over a given timeframe (ex. monthly) and 2) consistently measured (accurate data).
 In other words a KPI has no use, or can even lead to bad decisions, if it is made up of inaccurate or inconsistent data.
 If the whole point of a KPI is apples-to-apples comparability over time, then consistently bad data can destroy KPI’s usefulness.

 One of the foundations of what we do at Strata Cloud Accountants is to make sure our client’s data is set with consistent processes and captured completely in the accounting file.
 Although our customers are in different industries and have unique processes, we insist that the process of capturing data in the accounting file is consistent across all of our clients, to ensure that any client’s Financial comparability is preserved and KPI’s can be the most useful.